atr321/Square-Runner-Unity2D/README.md

 # Square-Runner-Unity2D
-A simple game that you need to take all the emeralds to win.
+A simple game that you have to collect all emeralds to win.

+PS.: Be carefull with the cannons